-ROYAL OAK STUDENTMiss Kathleen Cousineau, a 19-year-old Oakland University student from Royal Oak,WINS IODICE GRANThas been awarded the Don lodice Grant-In-Aid for Foreign Study for 1974.
+Miss Kathleen Cousineau, a 19-year-old Oakland University student from Royal Oak, has been awarded the Don lodice Grant-In-Aid for Foreign Study for 1974.

 Miss Cousineau said the grant will assist her in financing an intensive nine-week course in French at the University of Montpellier in Montpellier, France.
 She will leave this country June 24 for her summer study program.
 Miss Cousineau, a sophomore, is majoring in French and plans to teach the language at the high school or college level.
 The winner is selected by the modern language faculty.